 To address the water quality impairments and concerns, the LPRCA is developing a nine element watershed management plan to address non-point source pollution in the lower Platte River Corridor.
 The plan is being developed through funding by the Nebraska Department of Environmental Quality's Non-Point Source Water Quality Program.
 This program is commonly referred to as "Section 319" program.
 The funds for the program originate with the Environmental Protection Agency per guidelines of Section 319 of the Clean Water Act.

 Water Quality Management Plans are structured around nine elements.
 Those elements include identifying the causes and sources of pollutants, estimating the loading of the pollutants, identifying management practices that can be put into place to reduce the loads, how improvements can be monitored, and how to include stakeholders in the development of the plan.

 A draft plan was submitted to NDEQ and EPA for their review in October 2014.
 Additional work was required by EPA and an amendment was completed.
 An updated draft of the Water Quality Management Plan was completed and submitted to EPA in July 2018.
 Based on EPA review and suggestions from the participating NRDs, changes are needed to the priority areas.
-An updated draft is planned to go to EPA for final review on March 28, 2019.
+An updated plan was submitted to NDEQ and on to EPA for final review on March 28, 2019.
 The plan was approved by EPA on April 9, 2019 and adopted by Alliance.
 The plan is available for view on this site and qualified projects in the priority 1 areas of the corridor are now eligible for 319 funding.